papinet/papiNet-API/1.1.0/shipment-status.md

 An _Order Issuer_ has sent _orders_ to the _Supplier_.
 The _Supplier_ has sent delivery instruction(s) to the _Forwarder_.
-The _Forwarder_ is responsible to book the transport with one or multiple _Carriers_.
+The _Forwarder_ is responsible to book transports with one or multiple _Carriers_.

 ### Process